chimericdream/worldofpannotia.com/src/_rods/flame-extinguishing.md

     When applied to Large or larger magic fires, such as those caused by {% spell_link fireball %}, {% spell_link flame-strike %}, or {% spell_link wall-of-fire %}, extinguishing the flames expends 2 charges from the rod.

-    If the device is used upon a fire creature (a melee touch attack), it deals 6d6 points of damage to the creature.
+    If the device is used upon a fire creature (a melee touch attack), it deals {% die_roll 6 6 0 %} points of damage to the creature.
 This use requires 3 charges.

     A _rod of flame extinguishing_ has 10 charges when found.
 Spent charges are renewed every day, so that a wielder can expend up to 10 charges in any 24-hour period.
 ---